-A woman is fertile from the time she begins to have her period, but her fertility diminishes with age.
-For men there is also a gradual decrease, but later and less pronounced.
+A woman is fertile from the time she has her first period, but her capacity decreases with age.
+In the case of men, there is also a gradual decline in fertility, although it is later and less pronounced.

 In the case of infertility, the woman becomes pregnant but suffers miscarriages.

 In short, sterility is when pregnancy is not achieved and infertility when, in spite of becoming pregnant, the pregnancy is not carried to term.
 It is worth noting that in Anglo-Saxon countries, the term “infertility” is often used to refer to both concepts which may lead to confusion when reading texts translated from Spanish.

 Between 10% and 15% of the population in the western world is sterile or infertile.